Gardening is hard. Really hard.

 - If you have clay soil or very dirty crops like root veggies wash them outside, don’t bring the dirt inside to add to your kitchen clean up!

 Gardening is a lot harder than people realize.
 It’s not just glorified fresh harvest and beautiful tidy rows.
 You reap what you sow only because of all the work that has to go into it.
-If you’re new to gardening make sure you start small so you’re not overwhelmed.
+If you’re new to gardening make sure you start small with these beginner gardening tips so you’re not overwhelmed.

 If you truly feel like you want to (or need to) give up this season go ahead.